-Once a quiet agricultural town, Mission, TX, has become a booming city for major international trade, featuring a bevy of first-rate commercial, retail, industrial, and medical facilities.
-Occupying the western portion of the McAllen-Edinburg-Mission MSA, now the fifth largest MSA in the state, Mission’s population as of 2014 stands at over 82,000 with a +81.5% population change since 2000.
+Once a quiet agricultural town, Mission, Texas, has become a booming city for major international trade, featuring a bevy of first-rate commercial, retail, industrial, and medical facilities.
+Occupying the western portion of the McAllen-Edinburg-Mission MSA, now the fifth largest MSA in the state, Mission’s population as of 2017 stands at over 84,000 with a +85.9% population change since 2000.

-When coupled with Cameron, Starr, and Willacy counties, the Mission area is part of the Greater Rio Grande Valley region in South Texas—a region that contains over 1.3 million inhabitants.
-That’s not to mention the 2 million residents of Reynosa and Matamoros—prominent manufacturing centers in Northern Mexico—who are just south of the area.
+When coupled with Cameron, Starr, and Willacy counties, the Mission area is part of the Greater Rio Grande Valley region in South Texas—a region that contains nearly 1.4 million inhabitants.
+That’s not to mention over 2 million residents of Reynosa and Matamoros—prominent manufacturing centers in Northern Mexico—who are just south of the area.

-With a thriving workforce, a young population, a close knit community, a growing economy, and the necessary infrastructure needed for manufacturing, warehousing, and transportation industries, Mission, Texas is a town like no other.
+With a thriving workforce, a young population, a close-knit community, a growing economy, and the necessary infrastructure needed for manufacturing, warehousing, and transportation industries, Mission, Texas is a city like no other.

 Population and Demographics